rwiatr/deep-reinforcement-learning/navigation/Report.md

 ## Method

 ## Result
-It took only 300 epochs to train an agent that is able to solve the environment achieving a average reward of 13+ over last 100 epochs.
+It took only 250 epochs to train an agent that is able to solve the environment achieving a average reward of 13+ over last 100 epochs and 270 epochs to get to 14+.

 | Name | Value | Description |
 |:-------------|:-------------|:-----|